-- "1.1: Improve and maintain the natural and built environment and infrastructure. - Enhance and maintain the City's infrastructure, assets and community facilities to provide a safe, sustainable and functional environment. - 1.1.5(a) Implement the City's Car Parking Strategy and associated Precinct Parking Management Plans."
+- "1.1: Improve and maintain the natural and built environment and infrastructure. - 1.1.4 Enhance and maintain the City's infrastructure, assets and community facilities to provide a safe, sustainable and functional environment. - 1.1.5(a)Implement the City's Car Parking Strategy and associated Precinct Parking Management Plans."

-The estimated cost of installing speed humps either side of the Norfolk Street intersection on Vincent Street is \$15,000.
+The estimated cost of installing speed humps either side of the Norfolk Street intersection on Vincent Street is \$15,200.
+The 2016/17 budget has \$20,000 allocated for this project.